-Shareholders have rights, but also duties, hence the Articles of an SA may provide that the board of directors may suspend the voting rights of each shareholder who is in default of their obligations under the Articles or their deed of subscription or deed of commitment.
+Shareholders have rights but also duties, hence the Articles of an SA may provide that the board of directors may suspend the voting rights of each shareholder who is in default of his or her obligations under the Articles or his or her deed of subscription or deed of commitment.
 The suspension of voting rights is temporary and is imposed on the defaulting shareholder.
 The purpose of suspending voting rights is to sanction the defaulting shareholder; thus, if the cause justifying the suspension of voting rights disappears because it has been remedied by the defaulting shareholder, the voting rights shall be restored accordingly.

-Voluntary Contractual Waiver of Voting Rights As previously mentioned, the voting right is intrinsically attached to the shares and represents the ultimate way for shareholders to influence the company's life.
+Voluntary Contractual Waiver of Voting Rights

+As previously mentioned, the voting right is intrinsically attached to the shares and represents the ultimate way for shareholders to influence the company's life.
 However, since 2016, shareholders may resolve to waive their voting rights contractually.
 Law 1915 recognises the validity and enforceability of such voluntary waivers of voting rights.
-Consequently, each shareholder, in their personal capacity, may undertake not to exercise all or part of their voting rights for a limited period of time, or indefinitely.
+Consequently, each shareholder, in his or her personal capacity, may undertake not to exercise all or part of his or her voting rights for a limited period of time, or indefinitely.
 This choice will validly bind the waiving shareholder, as well as the company, upon its notification thereof.

-It must be emphasised that this waiving right is a personal act, so it is not attached to the share in the case of a transfer; in other words, the new shareholder acquiring shares from a waiving shareholder is not bound by that waiver and shall be able to exercise fully their voting right attached to the acquired shares.
+It must be emphasised that this waiving right is a personal act, therefore it is not attached to the share in the case of a transfer; in other words, the new shareholder acquiring shares from a waiving shareholder is not bound by that waiver and shall be able to exercise fully his or her voting right attached to the acquired shares.